Lava (2014 film): Critical response

 Nicholas Garrett gave the short a positive review; he said that "it is one of their most touching and subtle (shorts)".
 Oliver Lyttelton said that it was "beautiful".
 Pat Mullen gave the short 5 stars out of 5, praising its "fantastic visuals" and its "overall originality and artistry".
 Nelson Rivera said "The story is told musically, which is always exciting, because music can really get to core emotions and Lava most certainly achieves this, almost effortlessly".

 However, Pablo Ruiz gave a negative review, describing its storytelling as "lazy" and arguing that "there's no character growth, no arc.
 There's no story.
 It's just things happening on screen."
 Michael Colan ranked Lava as one of Pixar's weakest short films based on the writing, saying it has "too much telling, not enough showing".
 He praised the short film for its "gorgeous animation", however, and thought that it had a "good idea."

 Accolades

-The short film "Lava" appeared at both the Telluride and Hiroshima film festivals.
+The short film "Lava" made its debut as the main opening headliner for the opening day of the Hiroshima film festival’s grand opening day celebration event.